dclelland/HOWL/README.md

 # VOWL

-VOWL aims to provide a simple formant synthesizer with a minimum of configuration.
+VOWL aims to provide a simple formant synthesizer with a minimum of configuration (no configuration whatsoever).

 ## Todo